daniloqps/GetCleanCoursera/README.md

             "write.table prints its required argument x
             (after converting it to a data frame if it is not one nor a matrix) to a file or connection."
-Documentation
+R Documentation

 But, our measurement, in initial state come in this format